PSLmodels/Tax-Calculator/taxcalc/validation/README.md

 ===============

-The current version of the validation tools in this directory should work on Linux or Mac OS X.  Windows users will have to do three
-things: (a) install an AWK interpreter, (b) install a Tcl interpreter, and (c) translate the bash script `tests` into a Windows batch file.
+The current version of the validation tools in this directory should work on Linux or Mac OS X without any changes.
+Windows users will have to do three things: (a) install an AWK interpreter, (b) install a Tcl interpreter, and (c) translate the `tests` bash script into a Windows batch file.
 The Free Software Foundation provides a free AWK interpreter for Windows (gawk.exe) and ActiveState provides a free Tcl interpreter for Windows (tclsh.exe).

 Tool Usage